giuliodondi/kOS-Shuttle-OPS3/README.md

 Finally, this is the Vert Sit display in various low energy situations:
 - The yellow **MEP** indicator instead of the green NEP means the program is shortening the approach to save energy
 - The yellow **OTT ST IN** message means the program is asking to switch to Straight-In to save even more energy: **YOU NEED TO DO THIS MANUALLY**
-- The red **LO ENERGY** message means the program has given up on following the vertical profile and you won't make the runway: **YOU MUST TAKE CSS OR BAILOUT**
+- The red **LO ENERGY** message means the program has given up on following the vertical profile and you won't make the runway: **YOU MUST BAILOUT OR TAKE CSS AND LAND MANUALLY**

 Remarks: